Pre-Pilot Research

 Score + Debrief

-Advisors receive the Sigmalign Score report and conduct a structured debrief conversation.
-Behavioural events are logged throughout the study period.
+Intervention arm (planned): advisors will receive the Sigmalign Score report and conduct a structured debrief conversation with the client, with behavioural events logged across the study period.

 Score Only

-Advisors receive the score report with no structured debrief protocol.
-Provides a comparison condition for evaluating the role of the debrief conversation.
+Comparison arm (planned): advisors will receive the score report only, with no structured debrief protocol.
+This separation lets us assess the role of the debrief as the active ingredient.

 The Sigmalign Score — plainly explained